 I Dream is a nationally recognized youth leadership & social justice initiative that uses the tools of arts, immersive group exercises, and trauma recovery to support young people in rewriting the story of race & class inequity in America, and in creating social justice projects to make that new story reality.
-Launched in 2014, I Dream: Boston is a three-year, multifaceted civic engagement program and artist-in-residency with award-winning writer, performer and community activist Daniel Beaty.
+Launched in 2014, I Dream: Boston was a three-year, multifaceted civic engagement program and artist-in-residency with award-winning writer, performer and community activist Daniel Beaty.
 Learn more.

 Citizen Read was a series of dynamic events co-produced by ArtsEmerson and American Repertory Theater to activate a public dialogue on race and identity in America.
 Learn More.